MicrocontrollersDev/Alternatives/docs/latest/migrating.md

     This list currently consists of three different sources for mod downloads: Modrinth, GitHub, and CurseForge.
 This section will explain how to download mods from each of them.

+    #### Automatic Installation:

+    - If you are using Prism Launcher, you can simply go to the mods menu for your instance and press the "Download Mods" button in the top right to search Modrinth and CurseForge directly inside the launcher.

+    - Some CurseForge mods may not allow downloads from third party launchers such as Prism Launcher.
+This can be bypassed by opening Prism settings, going to `APIs`, then `API Keys` and entering `$2a$10$bL4bIL5pUWqfcO7KQtnMReakwtfHbNKh6v1uTpKlzhwoueEJQnPnm` into the CurseForge Core API.

+    - GitHub or non-Modrinth/CurseForge mods will require manual installation.

+    #### Manual Download

     - Modrinth:
         - On the mod's page, click on the `Versions` tab.
 From there, you can see all versions of the mod.
 Make sure you download the correct one based on the Minecraft version and mod loader, click on the download icon for the newest version of the mod that fits both previous criteria.